SwayLtd/Teleprompter/README.md

 * [X] Automatically pause the text scrolling when it reach the end of the scroll
 * [X] Timer formatting (00:00:00 / 00:00:00)
 * [X] Add the space before and after the text automatically depending on the text to start and end where the arrows are
+* [X] Add a scrolling pad on controls side menu
+* [ ] Make a new phone interface like the side menu for a remote use
 * [ ] Remove jQuery to use only vanilla JavaScript
 * [ ] Moving all isPlaying changes to toogleAutoScroll()
 * [ ] Limit the number of interface of the same room opened at the same time